Do Go On - 361 - The Hollywood Bandit

 Very good reference.

-We were in a cinema where they do the fingers down the window.
+We're in a cinema where they do the fingers down the window.

 Oh, no.